JeffJerseyCow/jeffjerseycow.github.io/about.md

 Some techologies I like to play with are:

-* z3
-* CBMC, Manticore, Angr, KLEE
+* z3, CBMC, Manticore, Angr, KLEE
-* Intel PIN, DynamoRIO, Frida
+* Intel PIN, DynamoRIO, Frida, Panda
 * AFL, libFuzzer, DrMemory, DrFuzz

 # Projects